AgitAgit/MediaDB/README.md

 </table>

 ## Key Takeaways and Future Improvements:
 Without defined standards for component structure and interface, our front-end development process was less efficient.
-Yaniv and Amit worked independently on the books and songs sections, respectively, resulting in duplicated components that could have been shared.
+We independently on the books and songs sections, respectively, resulting in duplicated components that could have been shared.

 To streamline future projects, we should prioritize creating a unified component library with clear guidelines for their design and behavior.